FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Media/MediaPatch.md

 The patched and returned media will not be visible until it has been verified by a moderator.

+> Note: All media objects with an image, video or document file also have a thumbnail.
+For more details see: <doc:MediaThumbnail>

 ## See Also

+* <doc:MediaThumbnail>
 * ``Media/Detail/Patch``
 * ``Media/Detail/Detail``
 * ``Tag/Detail/List``